 The patient pathway

-The breast cancer service is co-ordinated by the Breast Cancer Multi-Disciplinary Team (MDT) .
-The dedicated team of breast cancer nurse specialists provide support to each individual through the patient pathway from diagnosis, to treatment and follow up including supportive care.
+The Upper Gastro-Intestinal (GI) cancer service is co-ordinated by the Upper GI Cancer Multi-Disciplinary Team (MDT).
+The upper GI cancer nurse specialists provide support to each individual through the patient pathway from diagnosis, to treatment and follow up including supportive care.

 Key decisions regarding the diagnostic tests required and potential treatment options of each patient are made at the weekly MDT meetings which are attended by the members of the MDT.
-Patients are seen in clinic by the specialist or contacted by the breast cancer nurse specialist to discuss options prior to be seeing a surgeon or oncologist.
+Patients are seen in clinic by the specialists or contacted by the upper GI cancer nurse specialist to discuss options prior to treatment.

 Patients are encouraged to ask any questions or raise any concerns during the clinic consultations and the team will do their best to help with any concerns.
 Written information is provided to patients about the diagnosis and treatment plan.
 Patients are given a copy letter of the consultations as a record.